TOP GOVERNMENT JOBS FOR DENTAL STUDENTS

 Territorial Officer in Indian Army

-Joining Indian Navy & Airforce as contractual dental officer
+Joining Indian Navy & Airforce as a contractual dental officer

-UPSC Exams with a chance to join Indian Civil Service ( IAS, IFS, IPS, IRS etc.)
+UPSC Exams with a chance to join the Indian Civil Service ( IAS, IFS, IPS, IRS, etc.)

 State Govt.
 Jobs as dental surgeons (in your native state)